jon-jacky/Piety/scripts/run_timestamps.md

 run_timestamps.py
 =================

-**run_timestamps.py** demonstrates many features of the Piety system.
+**run_timestamps.py** demonstrates many features of the Piety system, including concurrent tasks, job control, editors, a windowing system, and an enhanced shell.

-It uses the Piety scheduler to run the three jobs created by *session.py*, concurrently with two timestamp tasks.
-Each timestamp task uses the print function to update an editor buffer.
+**run_timestamps.py** uses the Piety scheduler to run the three jobs created by *session.py*, concurrently with two timestamp tasks.
+Each timestamp task uses the *print* function to update an editor buffer.
 You can see these buffers update in their windows as you edit in another window or in the command line.